This post contains affiliate links. Please see our disclosure policy.

 Instructions

-• Combine the ingredients in a large pot, and bring to a boil.
+- Combine all the ingredients in a large pot and bring to a boil over high heat.

 Vegetable Broth.
 My husband has a bad kidney and can’t have more than, 1,500 mg of salt a day…….that is any kind of salt.
 Sugar less than 13gm in things because of his diabetic.
 It has been hard to cook for the last year and find we are eating the same things all the time.
 Can you give me any ideas??
 It seems to me that without Salt or Sugar you lose a lot of taste.
 Do NOT GIVE MY EMAIL OUT TO ANYONE or I will block them.
 A friend told me about you… https://sweetpotatosoul.com/wprm_print/6878